Ferrisx4/T2-T3_Ferris-Saga/Saga_Condensed.md

    - Step 2 "Migrate all"
      - May take a while
    - Step 3 (Ignore) - More options for Legacy Templates
-   - Step 4 (Only select first two for now)
+   - Step 4 (Only select first two of "All" for now)
      - [x] Copy Title over to Tripal v3 Content
      - [x] Migrate URL Alias to Tripal v3 Content
      - [ ] Unpublish Tripal v2 Content